michaelmech/Alt.StockForecastMethods/README.md

-Features stock forecasting methods not necessarily based on technical analysis or machine learning.
+Features stock forecasting methods not necessarily based on technical analysis or machine learning, but instead, sentiment forecasting, and subsequent recognition.